adriendupuis/exercise-cleaner/README.md

 ### TODO

+* Features
-* Version string as step numbers
+  - Version string as step numbers
+  - Define a license (at least in the [composer.json](https://getcomposer.org/doc/04-schema.md#license))
+* Development & Quality
+  - Detailed requirements
+  - Test with other versions of PHP than PHP 7.4.3
-* More unit tests; smaller unit tests
+  - More unit tests; smaller unit tests
-* Test with / Update for eZ Platform v3
+  - Test with / Update for eZ Platform v3
-* Define a license (at least in the [composer.json](https://getcomposer.org/doc/04-schema.md#license))
 * Stop writing "exercise" with two 'c'